In this article, we will go over:

 We do not know the specifics of what causes this issue since it is caused by an external platform.

 Purchasing a domain

 Your company may need to purchase the domain.
 Please speak with your IT department to complete this process.
 Domains are relatively inexpensive and can quickly be obtained.

-Important: please make sure when purchasing a domain to include Route53 nameserver in the configuration
+NOTE: please make sure when purchasing a domain to include Route53 nameserver in the configuration.

 Always make sure to add a subdomain as well!